GameTechDev/CMAA2/README.md

 ![Alt text](screenshot.jpg?raw=true "CMAA2 sample application")

+### Testing with your own images

 UI on the left side provides the 'Scene' selection used to change the 3D scene or a to switch to using a static image as the input ('StaticImage' option).
 StaticImage option is useful for quickly testing CMAA2 or one of the other provided post-process AA effects on a screenshot captured from any external workload.
 To add your images to the StaticImage list simply copy the image file in the .png format to the \CMAA2\Projects\CMAA2\Media\TestScreenshots\ path and restart the application.

+### Switching between DirectX 11 and DirectX 12 implementations or hardware adapters

+On the right UI panel "System & Performance", under the resolution, fullscreen and vsync settings, there is a new button for selecting the hardware adapter as well as the DirectX API version to use out of what is available on the system.
+Changing the API/adapter will restart the application and remember the setting in the 'APIAdapter' file located in the same folder where the executable is.

+### AA options

 Below is the list of selectable anti-aliasing options ('AA option').
 To quickly change between them for comparison, '1' - '9' keyboard keys can also be used.

+### Various testing tools

 For more detailed comparison, we provide 'ZoomTool'  which, when enabled, allows zooming on a specific region of pixels for closer inspection.

 In addition we also provide 'CompareTool' which can be used to capture a reference image ('Save ref' button) and compare it to the currently rendered image either numerically ('Compare with ref' button provides PSNR between the two) or visually (using 'Visualization' combo box to show the difference).

-Finally, tools for automated testing of quality and performance of the various AA options are available in the 'Benchmarking' section.
+Finally, tools for automated testing of quality and peformance of the various AA options are available in the 'Benchmarking' section.

 ## Code integration guide

 This integration guide covers basic steps needed for integration into an engine and relies on the sample code in this repository.
-Relevant source code files are CMAA2/CMAA2.hlsl and CMAA2/vaCMAA2DX11.cpp.
+Relevant source code files are CMAA2/CMAA2.hlsl (used by both DX11 and DX12 versions) and CMAA2/vaCMAA2DX11.cpp (for DX11) and/or CMAA2/vaCMAA2DX12.cpp (for DX12).

 ### Shaders